Jaimin Jolliffe

-Jaimin Jolliffe (born 7 November 1996) is an Irish professional rugby league footballer who plays as a forward for the Gold Coast Titans in the National Rugby League and Ireland at international level.
+Jaimin Jolliffe (born 7 November 1996) is an Ireland international rugby league footballer who plays as a forward for the Huddersfield Giants in the Super League.

 Early life

 Jolliffe played his junior rugby league for Wagga Wagga Kangaroos.
 He is of Northern Irish descent through his Grandparents.

 Playing career

+Gold Coast Titans

 Jolliffe made his debut in round 1 of the 2020 NRL season for the Gold Coast against the Canberra Raiders starting from the bench.

 Jolliffe played all 25 matches for the Gold Coast in the 2021 NRL season including the club's elimination final loss against the Sydney Roosters.

 Jolliffe played 19 games for the Gold Coast in the 2022 NRL season as the club finished 13th on the table.

 Jolliffe was limited to only nine matches for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.

 Jolliffe played 16 matches for the Gold Coast in the 2024 NRL season as the club finished 14th on the table.

-Jollifee played 17 matches for the Gold Coast in the 2025 NRL season as the club narrowly avoided the wooden spoon finishing 16th.
+Jollife played 17 matches for the Gold Coast in the 2025 NRL season as the club narrowly avoided the wooden spoon finishing 16th.
+On 23 January 2026, the Titans announced that Jolillfe was ruled out of the entire 2026 season after tearing his ACL at training.